eelayoubi/aws/saga-pattern/README.md

 }
 ```

-I am not verifying the dates, as those are not important ...
+No need to verify the dates, as those are not relevant to our example.

 ![](scenario-success.png)

 ### Failed scenario
 This app can intentionnaly fail in 3 different areas.

-1. If you provide a confirmation_id starting with 11, BookHotel lambda function will throw an error ([diagram](./docs/images/scenario-fail-booking-hotel.png))
+1. If you provide a confirmation_id starting with 11, BookHotel lambda function will throw an error.
+The step Function will then invoke the CancelHotel function to delete the record from the BookHotel table ([diagram](./docs/images/scenario-fail-booking-hotel.png))
-2. If you provide a confirmation_id starting with 22, BookFlight lambda function will throw an error ([diagram](./docs/images/scenario-fail-booking-flight.png))
+2. If you provide a confirmation_id starting with 22, BookFlight lambda function will throw an error.
+The step Function will then invoke the CancelFlight function to delete the record from the BookFlight table, after that, the step function will invoke the CancelHotel. ([diagram](./docs/images/scenario-fail-booking-flight.png))
-3. If you provide a confirmation_id starting with 33, BookRental lambda function will throw an error ([diagram](./docs/images/scenario-fail-booking-rental.png))
+3. If you provide a confirmation_id starting with 33, BookRental lambda function will throw an error.
+The step Function will then invoke the CancelRental function to delete the record from the BookRental table, after that, the step function will invoke the CancelFlight and so on, until we revert all the transactions.  ([diagram](./docs/images/scenario-fail-booking-rental.png))

 ## Cleanup
 Don't forget to clean everything up by running: